gajera-ankita/Images/README.md

 ## Functions

 ### Mint
-- *safeMint*: Using SafeMint, you can securely mint your own MagaNFTs, ensuring a smooth and reliable process within the thriving NFT space.
+- *safeMint:* Using SafeMint, you can securely mint your own MagaNFTs, ensuring a smooth and reliable process within the thriving NFT space.

 ### Approve
 - approve: Authorize a designated address to manage the transfer of your MagaNFTs on your behalf, enhancing flexibility in trading and collaboration.